Rammechh/CRIO_Course/README.md

   + Bootstrap Grid System
     * Any card we add will take up the whole of the page’s width now. use Bootstrap’s Grid system to organize the cards
     * "Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
 It’s built with [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) and is fully responsive." - [Bootstrap Docs](https://getbootstrap.com/docs/4.0/layout/grid/)
+    * A row of a Bootstrap Grid can be considered to be 12 cells and we can specify the size of the columns in each row as the number of cells.
+If we add the class, col-sm-12 to one of the columns (or cards in our case), it will take up the whole row (like what we have now in our web page).
+Using the col-sm-6 class allows for 2 cards in a row, col-sm-4 allows for 3, col-sm-3 allows for 4 and so on.
+    * use Class="row" and in sub classes use class="col-sm" for smaller devices

 ##### References

 1) [Bootstrap - Grid system](https://getbootstrap.com/docs/4.0/layout/grid/)